hphelion/documentation/bindings.fog.object-storage.md

 Object ACLs allow you to share containers and objects with other registered HP Cloud Services users.
 The owner of a container or object can grant read, write, read/write access to other users.
 The shared containers and objects can then be accessed based on the permissions granted by the owner.

-To grant access to an object or container:
+To grant access to an object or a container:

-    mydir = conn.directories.get('rgtest2')  # Note: grant uses username. in my case it is email as my username is email address mydir.grant("rw", ["rupakg+fog2@gmail.com"])
+    mydir = conn.directories.get('rgtest2')  # grant uses username
+    mydir.grant("rw", ["someuser"])
     mydir.save                               # share the url for access to container mydir.public_url
      => "https://objects.xxxx.hpcloud.net:443/v1/1111111/rgtest2"